 The subway, as well as buses, also extend out of Seoul to other areas in surrounding provinces, so if you’re looking to explore the mountains, temples and other cities, you may want to base yourself on the outskirts instead of bustling Myeong-dong or Itaewon.
 Here’s a map of the Seoul Subway, it looks intense, but is pretty easy after the first day.

 Gangnam Greater Area

-Gangnam is the most affluent of all the areas in Seoul.
-It’s packed with Korean yuppies, business people of all shapes and colours and is the place where the uber rich and famous live.
+Gangnam is one of the most affluent areas in Seoul.
+It’s packed with Korean yuppies, business people of all shapes and colors, tech startups crammed into the WeWork buildings and Blockchain aficionados.
+It is also the place where the uber rich and famous live.
 If you walk over the Hannam Bridge from north to south, you’ll instantly notice the difference.